-Vegetation communities generally drop out as a function of vegetation zone in a clear manner (Figure 13).
-In particular, the pioneer/low zone, typically dominated by Spartina spp. and/or Salicornia spp., has a central distribution that is different from the low-mid marsh central distribution.
-The high zone tends to overlap with the low-mid vegetation community zone, but plots dominated by Elymus spp. are only found in the high marsh, whilst Puccinellia spp. tends to dominate in the low-mid zone (see also Figure 17).
+Vegetation communities generally drop out as a function of vegetation zone in a clear manner (Figure 22).
+In particular, the pioneer/low zone, typically dominated by Spartina spp. and/or Salicornia spp., has a central distribution that is different from the low-mid saltmarsh central distribution.
+The high zone tends to overlap with the low-mid vegetation community zone, but plots dominated by Elymus spp. are only found in the high saltmarsh, whilst Puccinellia spp. tends to dominate in the low-mid zone (see also Figure 26).

-In some marshes (e.g. Campfield in the Solway) a clear pioneer/low zone was absent when sampling in the field, such that subsequent data analysis shows the pioneer/low zone to be more akin to low-mid zones in other marshes.
-Likewise, the low-mid zone was more akin to the high zone in other marshes; for instance, the cluster of orange dots on the right-hand side of Figure 13 represents the low-mid vegetation zone at Campfield; see also Supplementary Figure 2).
-Overall, the results shown here and in the Supplementary Material suggest that we clearly differentiated vegetation zones within marshes.
-However, it also suggests that simple comparisons of pioneer/low, low-mid and high zones across marshes (as in the Designed approach) may cause complications when trying to understand drivers of denitrification, where vegetation communities in each of those zones differ and if there is a simple expectation of consistency.
+In some saltmarshes (e.g. Campfield in the Solway) a clear pioneer/low zone was absent when sampling in the field, such that subsequent data analysis shows the pioneer/low zone to be more akin to low-mid zones in other saltmarshes.
+Likewise, the low-mid zone was more akin to the high zone in other saltmarshes; for instance, the cluster of orange dots on the right-hand side of Figure 22 represents the low-mid vegetation zone at Campfield; see also Supplementary Figure 4).
+Overall, the results shown here and in the Supplementary Material suggest that we clearly differentiated vegetation zones within saltmarshes.
+However, it also suggests that simple comparisons of pioneer/low, low-mid and high zones across saltmarshes (as in the Designed approach) may cause complications when trying to understand drivers of denitrification, where vegetation communities in each of those zones differ and if there is a simple expectation of consistency.

-Figure 13: Vegetation communities across marshes in a two-dimensional representation, with an indication of the location of dominant species within the multi-dimensional space, following a non-metric multidimensional scaling approach.
-Supplementary Figure 2 shows the location of vegetated quadrats within zones for individual marshes, confirming that we typically differentiated vegetation zones within a given marsh, even if across marshes, erosional scour, coastal squeeze and/or nutrient impacts on vegetation or other factors complicate straightforward mapping of pioneer/low ('low'), low-mid ('mid') and high marsh communities to the same vegetation.
+Figure 22: Vegetation communities across saltmarshes in a two-dimensional representation, with an indication of the location of dominant species within the multi-dimensional space, following a non-metric multidimensional scaling approach.
+Supplementary Figure 4 shows the location of vegetated quadrats within zones for individual saltmarshes, confirming that we typically differentiated vegetation zones within a given saltmarsh, even if across saltmarshes, erosional scour, coastal squeeze and/or nutrient impacts on vegetation or other factors complicate straightforward mapping of pioneer/low ('low'), low-mid ('mid') and high saltmarsh communities to the same vegetation.
 The stress value for the analysis is 0.18.
 The stress value indicates how well the multivariate distance between observations is represented on the 2 axes of the plot, the lower the stress, the better the representation.
 A stress value > 0.2 means that the plot is usable for interpretation, but much of the distance between observations remains hidden (Clarke, 1993).

-Shannon diversity tends to peak in the low-mid marsh zone across marshes, except for both marshes located in the Solway (Rockcliffe and Campfield) and Paull in the Humber (Figure 14).
-Interestingly, finding typical pioneer/low marsh vegetation communities was not possible in the Solway, possibly due to tidal scour and marsh erosion.
-Indeed, the considered pioneer/low marsh community at Rockcliffe (dominated in some quadrats by Spergularia spp.; results not shown) was inland of the low-mid marsh community, possibly due to how the elevation of the marsh has developed.
+Shannon diversity tends to peak in the low-mid saltmarsh zone across saltmarshes, except for both saltmarshes located in the Solway (Rockcliffe Marsh and Campfield Marsh) and Paull in the Humber (Figure 23).
+Interestingly, finding typical pioneer/low saltmarsh vegetation communities was not possible in the Solway, possibly due to tidal scour and saltmarsh erosion.
+Indeed, the considered pioneer/low saltmarsh community at Rockcliffe Marsh (dominated in some quadrats by Spergularia spp.; results not shown) was inland of the low-mid saltmarsh community, possibly due to how the elevation of the saltmarsh has developed.